Why I Left Dropbox for Reddit

 My first week, we had a session with Steve Huffman.
 The CEO and co-founder sat with the new hires and was just real.
 No corporate veneer, no rehearsed talking points about the mission.
 Honest about what was working, honest about what wasn't, direct about the challenges ahead.

 That set a tone I hadn't expected.
-Reddit the company has the same energy as Reddit the product: informal, opinionated, allergic to pretension.
-People say what they think.
-Debates happen in the open.
-The vibe is closer to a large open-source project than a typical tech company, which makes sense given the community-driven nature of the product itself.
+The company has the same energy as the product: informal, opinionated, allergic to pretension.
+People say what they think, and debates happen in the open.
+The vibe is closer to a large open-source project than a typical tech company, which makes sense given the community-driven product.

-After spending years at larger companies with more structured cultures, the directness is refreshing.
+After years at larger companies with more structured cultures, the directness is refreshing.
 Fewer layers of translation between "here's the problem" and "here's what we're doing about it."
 In a market where every company is competing for the same senior talent, culture is one of the few genuine differentiators.
-And Reddit's feels authentic in a way that's hard to fake.

 The Technical Opportunity